michal-krzyzowski/bak/README.md

 - backups of backups ("\*.bak*\") are not created
 - non-existing files or directories are skipped
-- current date and time are added to the filename, the comment is optional
+- current date and time are added to the backup filename, the comment optionally too
-- backup filename is displayed upon successful backup
+- backup filename is displayed upon completion

    `filename.bak_[DATE_AND_TIME]`